 So the messaging and products aimed at those outdated life stages begin to look irrelevant.
 Brands relying on the “traditional” course of life are losing touch with millenials – preventive health and wellbeing products are all the rage among 30-year-olds while anti-aging products are shunned by 60-year-olds.
 Obsessively targeting women, 25-35 YO, with baby products is seen as obnoxious and presumptuous.
 And completely new niches open up because people are no longer limited to “I’m too old to take care of myself” – men’s beard products and hair dyes, for example.

+One of the powerful trends in ecommerce is the shift to quality over quantity.
 Gone are the days of conspicuous consumption, young people prefer to wear something that only insiders would recognize.
 Status is derived from choosing quality and lasting products instead of flashy fast-fashion items that need to be replaced too soon.
 People actually want to consume less so they buy wisely.

 This trend comes as a result of a variety of reasons: